electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 6. Play the game, submit a score, and check it is added to dreamlo's JSON data in the web browser.

-## Downloading the scores programatically
+## Downloading the scores programmatically

 1. Create a new scene.